samofthex/sam-harrison-music/pages/movies/wishep/index.md

 <a href="https://www.facebook.com/laurenrycrofusician/">EXPERIMENTAL SONIC MACHINES</a> - The music of Mr Peter Rollings is completely unique - partly because of his unique personality and delivery, partly because of incredible home made musical instruments!
 He also makes wonderful, unique artwork, with a psychadelic theme - on display at Lincoln's 10 Decimal Place.
 The people of Lincoln love Experimental Sonic Machines, but professional reptile Simon Cowell didn't seem to appreciate them quite as much as we do.
 On Pete's Britain's Got Talent audition he's treated not so nicely by Mr Cowell and his team - in fact they were incredibly rude.
 But don't worry!
 You can see Pete's incredible performance art here, with music better sound and visual than the tele.
 I love Pete's music, and I'd one million times rather work with him than Mr Cowell.
 Do you feel the same? x

 27:58
+<a href="https://youtu.be/mrUWPCKtDOg">ROXY HUGHES</a> - Roxy is an old friend of the Lincoln music scene, and  plays purely for pleasure, not for recognition.
+Still, we've managed to tempt her into providing backing vocals on the Breakfast Club song 'Maria Mains'.
+All the best times in Lincoln included Roxy, especially back at the Golden Eagle Open Mic.
+Now living in London, occasionally we get to see her as a rare treat!

 34:42
+<a href="https://www.facebook.com/laurenrycrofusician/">RICHARD SYLVESTER</a> - Richards has always been a great friend, and musical educator.
+His skills playing traditional music on the fiddle have lead us to enjoy many a gig playing together, and he features on the songs  <a href="https://youtu.be/tWTPK-vymFQ">'Good Times & NSA Love'</a> and <a href="https://youtu.be/7zW2UKTn-gM">'Young at heart'</a>

+41:18
+<a href="https://www.facebook.com/laurenrycrofusician/">ANDREA FERGUESON</a> - Andrea would always be my first choice to play at any of my gigs.
+Not only is her songwriting and her voice mesmerising and inspiring to the dullest of audiences, but if it were not for Andrea, I may well not be a performer.
+It was at her who tempted me up onto the stage of the Golden Eagle's Open Mic Night in 2005.
+I owe her a great debt of gratitude, for being such a huge inspiration and encouragement.
+Lavish yourself with the blissfully dark 'Walking Barefoot in Berlin'.
+Thankyou Andrea!

+51:00
+<a href="https://www.facebook.com/laurenrycrofusician/">TANGO (Matt Ellerby)</a> -

  <a href="https://youtu.be/Q-BxIYCpXXk">Live @ the Collection</a>  - 2015<br>